-Figure 47.
+Figure 20.
 Measuring Single-Ended Inputs

-The ADS1118 is also designed to allow AIN3 to serve as a common point for measurements by adjusting the mux configuration.
+The ADS1018 also allows AIN3 to serve as a common point for measurements by adjusting the mux configuration.
 AIN0, AIN1, and AIN2 can all be measured with respect to AIN3.
-In this configuration the ADS1118 can operate with inputs where AIN3 serves as the common point.
-This ability improves the usable range over the single-ended configuration because negative differential voltages are allowed when $GND < V{(AIN3)} < VDD$; however, common-mode noise attenuation is not offered.
+In this configuration, the ADS1018 operates with inputs where AIN3 serves as the common point.
+This ability improves the usable range over the single-ended configuration because negative differential voltages are allowed when GND < $V{(AIN3)}$ < VDD; however, common-mode noise attenuation is not offered.

-11.1.5 Connecting Multiple Devices
+10.1.5 Connecting Multiple Devices

-When connecting multiple ADS1118 devices to a single SPI bus, SCLK, DIN, and DOUT/DRDY can be safely shared by using a dedicated chip-select (CS) for each SPI-enabled device.
-By default, when CS goes high for the ADS1118, DOUT/DRDY is pulled up to VDD by a weak pullup resistor.
-This feature is intended to prevent DOUT/DRDY from floating near mid-rail and causing excess current leakage on a microcontroller input.
-If the PULL_UP_EN bit in the Config Register is set to 0, the DOUT/DRDY pin enters a 3-state mode when CS transitions high.
-The ADS1118 cannot issue a data ready pulse on DOUT/DRDY when CS is high.
-To evaluate when a new conversion is ready from the ADS1118 when using multiple devices, the master can periodically drop CS to the ADS1118.
+When connecting multiple ADS1018 devices to a single SPI bus, SCLK, DIN, and DOUT/DRDY can be safely shared by using a dedicated chip-select (CS) for each SPI-enabled device.
+By default, when CS goes high for the ADS1018, DOUT/DRDY is pulled up to VDD by a weak pullup resistor.
+This feature prevents DOUT/DRDY from floating near midrail and causing excess current leakage on a microcontroller input.
+If the PULL_UP_EN bit in the Config register is set to 0, the DOUT/DRDY pin enters a 3-state mode when CS transitions high.
+The ADS1018 cannot issue a data-ready pulse on DOUT/DRDY when CS is high.
+To evaluate when a new conversion is ready from the ADS1018 when using multiple devices, the master can periodically drop CS to the ADS1018.
 When CS goes low, the DOUT/DRDY pin immediately drives either high or low.
 If the DOUT/DRDY line drives low on a low CS, new data are currently available for clocking out at any time.
-If the DOUT/DRDY line drives high, no new data are available and the ADS1118 returns the last read conversion result.
-Valid data can be retrieved from the ADS1118 at anytime without concern of data corruption.
-If a new conversion is initiated.
+If the DOUT/DRDY line drives high, no new data are available and the ADS1018 returns the last read conversion result.
+Valid data can be retrieved from the ADS1018 at anytime without concern of data corruption.
+If a new conversion becomes available during data transmission, that conversion is not available for readback until a new SPI transmission is initiated.